Melaka Wonderland

 Melaka Wonderland, officially known as the Melaka Wonderland Theme Park & Resort, is a 9.2-hectares wide water theme park and resort in Ayer Keroh, Malacca, Malaysia which features 16 attractions.
 It was officiated by Malacca Chief Minister Mohd Ali Rustam on 15 May 2010.
+This theme park is located south of the Malacca Bird Park and west of the Malacca Botanical Garden.